 Rainfall limitation experiment

 Measurements are carried out on seedlings over the complete area of the ‘control’ units (2 x 2 m) and over the central 2 x 2 m area of the ‘treatment’ units, considering thereby a 1 m wide peripheral buffer zone in this latter case.
 A set of 32 seedlings was selected in each of the 12 experimental units, covering the encountered height range and evenly distributed over the 0-25 cm, 25-50 cm, 50-100 cm and 100-150 cm classes.
-Seedling height and collar diameter are measured on each of these selected individuals.
-These seedlings will be labelled with a unique identifier.
+Seedling height, collar diameter and terminal shoot increment are measured on each of these selected individuals.
+These seedlings are labelled with a unique identifier.
 Besides, complete counting of the alive seedlings is carried out in each experimental unit.
 These observations will be repeated every year all over the project duration and will allow to study the effect of water limitation on seedling growth and survival.

 In addition, soil water content within the upper 30 cm soil layers and temperature at soil surface are continuously monitored in each experimental unit using, respectively, time domain reflectometry (TDR) and thermistor sensors.